 However, it’s a no-brainer that there will be some sort of a tax on the smartphone, especially if your user is combining multiple apps and hardware experiences.
 Most folks who use these live-tracking apps use them in conjunction with their favorite media streaming apps — usually listening to music or a podcast over their headphones (wire or wireless).
 What’s important for any app developer is to identify and measure how their apps actually take battery and other aspects into account when building a seamless user experience.
 For example, how can app developers test these on-the-move experiences before they launch new features?
 How can they continue to track performance post-launch?
 And how can they do these things without an SDK, please?!?

 At HeadSpin, we are constantly thinking of tools and performance insights that developers need to test their apps and games, on real devices anywhere in the world.
-Innovating upon our on-premise solution, we built the first-of-its-kind portable solution that provides results that accurately depict real-world conditions, be it testing on real devices while driving, commuting between places, or walking/running around pedestrian areas or events.
+Innovating upon our on-premise solution, we built the first-of-its-kind portable solution that provides results that accurately depict real-world conditions, be it testing on real devices while driving to events or commuting to the office.

-The HeadSpin technology leverages network traffic, client-side metrics, and videos of the test execution to pinpoint areas of poor user experience and performance bottlenecks.
-We also correlated performance with precise GPS coordinates.
-The following devices were used over real network conditions:
+With vehicle drive testing, we deploy apps and devices in vehicles for greater visibility into app performance during driving or even exercising scenarios.
+The HeadSpin technology leverages network traffic, client-side metrics, and videos of test executions to pinpoint areas of poor user experience and performance bottlenecks.
+We also correlate performance with precise GPS coordinates.

 User attrition is a real threat to digital business.
 In today’s crowded app ecosystem, users can easily move to other, competing apps, and if they are dissatisfied with an app’s mobile performance, they won’t continue to use it over the long run.

-This is precisely why developers need a more sophisticated platform to test and monitor the quality of connected experiences.
-The HeadSpin AnyWear Mobility Unit lets developers test connected devices the way that users experience them — on the go, in real time.
+This is precisely why developers need a more sophisticated platform to test and monitor the quality of digital experiences.
+HeadSpin’s Global Device Infrastructure lets developers test connected devices the way that users experience them — on the go, in real time.